estherkyx/tp/docs/UserGuide.md

 * `NAME` must exactly match a person in TutorFlow.
 * Students can join only one class time.
 * Tutors can teach multiple class times.
+* Each class time can only have one tutor.
 * The class identified by `DAY` and `TIME` (case-insensitive) must already exist (created using `createClass`).

 Examples: